MicrosoftDocs/memdocs/memdocs/intune/apps/quickstart-add-assign-app.md

 In this quickstart, you will use Intune to add and assign a client app to your company's workforce.
 One of an admin's priorities is to ensure that end users have access to the apps they need to do their work.

-If you don’t have an Intune subscription, [sign up for a free trial account](../fundamentals/free-trial-sign-up.md).
+If you don't have an Intune subscription, [sign up for a free trial account](../fundamentals/free-trial-sign-up.md).

 ## Prerequisites